woossi0/suite/docs/usermanual/source/processing/processes/vector/simplify.rst

    *gs:Simplify example parameters*

+The process is then repeated using a ``distance`` value of 0.005.

-The following shows the output of the process on a detail of the feature collection.
-This image actually shows two different process outputs, each with a different value for ``distance``.
-In addition to the original features (in black) and the process output with a ``distance`` value of 0.002 (in red), there is also a second process output with a ``distance`` value of 0.005 (in blue).
+The following illustration shows the different outputs.
+The original features are represented by the black lines, the first process output with a ``distance`` value of 0.002 is represented by the red lines, and the second process output with a ``distance`` value of 0.005 is represented by the blue lines.

 .. figure:: img/simplifyexample.png

    *gs:Simplify example output*

 ..
-The following example show the differences between using the default simplyfing algorithm, with no topology preserving, and the alternative one that ensures that topology is preserved.
+The following example show the differences between using the default simplifying algorithm, with no topology preserving, and the alternative one that ensures that topology is preserved.

 .. any ideas for this??